 Figure 6.
 Photogrammetric survey: multiple image acquisition.

-Once the photos are uploaded to the program, Metashape®, the workflow foresees the following steps.
+Once the photos were uploaded to Metashape®, the following steps were taken:

 1. Photo alignment.
 This is the most important phase of the entire photogrammetric process.
 In this phase, the software aligns the photographs with each other, calculating their position in space and reconstructing the so-called gripping geometry.
-The accuracy is one of the parameters that control the photo alignment procedure.
-Higher accuracy settings help to obtain more accurate camera position estimates and make sure that the software works with the photos of the original size.
+Accuracy is one of the parameters that control the photo alignment procedure.
+Higher accuracy settings generate more accurate camera position estimates and ensure that the software will work with the original photo size.

-In this case study, considering very sharp pictures taken and the research purposes, highest accuracy setting has been considered, despite the concerning time consuming process.
+Considering the research purpose of this case study and the very sharp pictures that were taken, the highest accuracy setting was selected, despite the additional time this required.

-Then, through a process of geometric triangulation, the software calculates the position of the elements present in the photographs in space.
-The quality of this alignment produces the quality of the final 3D model.
+Next, through a process of geometric triangulation, the software calculated the position of the elements present in the photographs in space.
+The quality of this alignment determines the quality of the final 3D model.

-The result of this phase is a sparse point cloud (fig. 7).
+The result of this phase was a sparse point cloud (Figure 7).